IamDebarchan01/IamDebarchan01/README.md

 - 👋 Hi, I’m @IamDebarchan01
-- 👀 I’m interested in ...Web Development
+- 👀 I’m interested in ...software development
-- 🌱 I’m currently learning ...React
+- 🌱 I’m currently learning ...Full stack java with devops
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...iamdebarchan25@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+  ⚡ Fun fact: ...

 <!---
 IamDebarchan01/IamDebarchan01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.